What are the Most Popular Areas of Greece?

 Crete

 Crete is an island of infinite mystery and a feast for all the senses.
 Crete is the largest island of Greece and has a rich history, various cultural influences, world-famous cuisine, unforgettable hospitality, and a wealth of music and tradition.
-The enormous coastline offers magnificent beaches and for the adventurers, this island is a real treasure.
+The enormous coastline offers magnificent beaches, and for adventurers, this island is a real treasure.
 The island is easy to reach by boat and plane, and it is always a few degrees warmer than the rest of the country due to its southern location.

 The Peloponnese